Preet06/Preet06/README.md

 # 💫 About Me:
-⚡ Currently working in Accenture<br>🔭 I’m currently working on the shopping website<br>💬 Ask me about Angular<br>⚡ Fun fact - I am lazy but smart
+🔭 Currently working in Accenture<br>💬 Ask me about Angular<br>⚡ Fun fact - I am lazy but smart

 ## 🌐 Socials: